 A. Yes.
 The expected family contribution is adjusted for families with more than one child attending post-secondary school simultaneously.

 Q. Should I file the FAFSA even though I am sure I will not qualify for need-based assistance?

 A. Yes.
 Should your financial situation change drastically, the FAFSA is necessary to qualify for aid.
-Also, all students are eligible for Federal Stafford Loans if they file the FAFSA - regardless of parental income and financial need.
+Also, all students are eligible for Federal Direct Loans if they file the FAFSA - regardless of parental income and financial need.

 Q. What should I do if my family's financial situation changes?